gary-archer/oauth.blog/posts/basicspa-execution.md

 ### Step 10: Run a User Session

 The SPA’s session management is incomplete in the initial sample.
 Every time the access token expires the user has to login again.
-This can be simulated by clicking Expire Token followed by Reload Data.
+This can be simulated by clicking **Expire Token** followed by **Reload Data**.

 ![Session testing](/images/30/session-testing.jpg)

 The code samples stores access tokens in session storage, so that page reloads do not redirect the browser.
-However, opening a new browser tab or window does a Single Sign On operation, to get a new access token.
+However, opening a new browser tab or window does a single sign-on operation, to get a new access token.

 ### Step 11: View Browser Traffic